terryaney/Documentation.Camelot/KatApp.Vue.md

 Given and input `name` and `value`, set the value of the HTML element and the value in the [`state.inputs`](#iapplicationdatainputs).
 If `value` is undefined, the input name and property will be removed from `state.inputs`.

 By default, `calculate` is `false` so that setting input values does not trigger a calculation and Kaml Views can safely set multiple input values without a calculation.
-If `true` is passed in, then a RBL Framework calculation will occur after the input value is applied.
+If `true` is passed in, then a RBLe Framework calculation will occur after the input value is applied.

 #### IKatApp.select